pishty1/ether-tink/enodeURL.md

   *This gives you a javascript console to interact with; a `>` prompt*
 7. Next do:
        `admin.addPeer("enode://6c461262a4cdb658d7852af41a433668dea467da87168390d02e22c6191fc136063a7df859e46a65786de6c3f73670f00d2378b5e17ec3142a84ded8029e1728@192.168.0.1:33333")`
-  This creates the first Peer to Peer link and results in a connection to the RPi - you've found the network
+  This creates the first Peer to Peer link and results in a connection to the RPi.
+The address enodeURL was taken from the RPi's node.
-8. Do `admin.peers` to check, you should see a list of connected peers
+8. Do `admin.peers` to check, you should see a list of connected peers.
 9. `personal.newAccount("yourPassword")` to create a new accoount - it will give you a hex format accnt no
 10. `miner.setEtherbase("yourAccount")`
 11. `miner.start()`
     *this will start mining, with the rewards going to your account.
 You are now in a position to start playing with smart contracts on the private network!*
+12. To send a transaction

+`eth.sendTransaction(<amount to send here, e.g. 100000000>, {from:eth.accounts[0],to:"0X<insert account no>,gas:3000000})`

+Or open a UI, e.g. mist